Eagle Academic 40

 Eagle Rocket 84

 A vintage pencil from the era of Sputnik (1957), Kennedy's pledge to land a man on the moon (1961) and the Apollo 11 mission to the moon (1969).
-The Rocket 84 pencil was very similar to the Neon 86 pencil, the Roy Rogers 88 pencil, and the Confetti 90 pencil.
+The Rocket 84 pencil was very similar in style to the Neon 86 pencil, the Roy Rogers 88 pencil, and the Confetti 90 pencil.
 All came in a variety of colors and are from a similar time period (probably made in the 1950s and 1960s).
 These pencils were probably popular in Drummondville, Quebec, where they were manufactured, as the local hockey team was named the Drummondville Rockets (after the hockey player, not the pencils) during the 1950's and early 1960's.

 Eagle Rocket 180